trimble-oss/instinct-backbone-integration-sample/README.md

 Data in the Backbone app is stored as JSON and identified by a unique key.

-Backbone.Retrievers contains a unique key and a method to map the JSON into a pre-defined data object.
+Backbone.Retrievers contain a unique key and a method to map the JSON into a pre-defined data object.

 In other words, when backbone is asked to retrieve GpsDegrees the returned Backbone.Entry